 Imagine a scene where two people are talking about somebody who’s extremely clumsy.
 One person says “I bet they’ll trip and fall down the stairs someday.”
 The other person responds “Oh, they’re not that bad.”
 The audience knows that the first person is right – we’ve seen this character trip and fall several times before.
 So when the second person denies it, we know that something bad is going to happen.

 Irony is a type of figurative language in which words are used in such a way that their intended meaning is different from the actual meaning of the words.
 It often involves an incongruity between what is said and what is meant, or between what is expected to happen and what actually happens.

 Wrap Up: Irony Gives the English Language Character

 Irony is a crucial element of the English language.
 While it may be confusing and take a while to master, irony is a powerful tool that elevates how you communicate with others and demonstrates a proper grasp of the language.
-And if you are curious if you used irony correctly in your sentence, throw it into our Sentence Checking tool.
+And if you are curious if you used irony correctly in your sentence, throw it into our sentence fixer tool.

 Hopefully, the examples above of irony in a sentence give you a better understanding of the function of this literary device and give you an idea of how to use it.